zage-inc/zage-samples/README.md

 (please note that metadata is returned as a **JSON string**)

-This request will include a header `ZAGE_SECRET_KEY` with the token created when initating the payment so that the webhook can verify the legitimacy of the request.
+This request will include a header `ZAGE-SECRET-KEY` which will have the value of your secret key so that the webhook can verify the legitimacy of the request.

-**IMPORTANT**: If the `on_success_endpoint` is provided while creating the token but we are unable to make the **POST** request, we will **still complete the payment and call onComplete on the client-side**.
+**IMPORTANT**: If the `on_success_endpoint` is provided while creating the token but we are unable to make the **POST** request, we will **not complete the payment and call onComplete on the client-side**.

 ### Returning Data to the frontend